Semuca/CITS3005-Ontology-Web-App/README.md

 | IFIXTHAT.dataURL | The URL location of the Image on the internet | "https://d3nevzfk7ii3be.cloudfront.net/igi/NnxoILTrl2FnxVDa.standard" |

 ### Building the ontology
+To build the ontology from the `Game Console.json` data (sourced from MyFixit), run `python ontology.py`.
+This will generate the `ontology.owl` file.

 ### Validating the ontology
 To validate the ontology, run `python validate.py`.
 There will be some errors that show up with required supplier URLs- this is so we can demonstrate the website error detection system.

+### Running test queries
+To run test queries, run `python query.py`.